SamuelWiqvist/efficient_SDEMEM/README.md

 ### Data

 The data used for for the  Ornstein-Uhlenbeck SDEMEM and the tumor growth model can be generated from the code.
-To acess the neuronal data, please contact the authers.
+To access the neuronal data, please contact the authors.